zazum/vscode-docs/docs/python/debugging.md

    > **Note**: The default for AllowTcpForwarding is yes, so you might not need to make a change.

 1. If you had to add or modify `AllowTcpForwarding`, restart the SSH server.
-On Linux/macOS, run `sudo service ssh restart`; on Windows, run `services.msc`, locate and select OpenSSH or `sshd` in the list of services, and select **Restart**.
+On Linux/macOS, run `sudo service ssh restart`; on Windows, run `services.msc`, select OpenSSH or `sshd` in the list of services, and select **Restart**.

 **On the local computer:**